 - Educational Psychology Service (EPS)

 - Speech and Language Therapy Service

-- Behaviour Support Service (BSS)
+- Social, Emotional, Mental Health Service (SEMHS)

-- Autism Outreach Team
+- Quality and Effectiveness Support Team (QEST)

 - Physical/Sensory Support Service

-- Educational Welfare Team

 - Children's Services

 - School Nurse/Paediatric health team

-- Child and Adolescent Mental Health Service (CAMHS)
+- Healthy Young Minds

+- Early Help / Social Services

-If the support needed can be provided by adapting the school's core offer then a child might not be considered SEN or placed on the SEN register.
+If the support needed can be provided by adapting the school's core offer, then a child might not be considered SEN or placed on the SEN register.
 If, however, the support required is different from or additional to what is ordinarily offered by the school, the child will be placed on the SEN register at SEN Support.
 The school will then seek to remove barriers to learning and put effective special educational provision in place.
 This begins a cycle of assess, plan, do, review with the child/young person at the centre of the process.
-A "SEND Support Arrangements" document, which includes a one page profile, will be started.
+An 'SEN Support' document, which includes a one-page profile, will be started, in collaboration with parents, teaching staff and any outside agencies involved.
 This is a working document which will be updated as more is understood about the child's SEN, including their response to interventions.
 Where a child and family would benefit from co-ordinated support from more than one agency an Early Help Assessment may be used to identify help required and to prevent needs escalating.